Provided by: testssl.sh_2.9.5-1+dfsg1-2_all bug

 • no-rfc: don´t display the RFC cipher suite name, display OpenSSL names only.

-not only succeeded ones.
-SHOW_EACH_C is your friend if you prefer to set this via the
+succeeded ones.
+SHOW_EACH_C is your friend if you prefer to set this via the shell environment.

-those findings better.
-COLORBLIND is the according variable if you want to set this in the
+COLORBLIND is the according variable if you want to set this in the environment.

 3. even slightly more info: hexdumps + other info